InsanePigReal/rgb-led-controller/README.md

 - Switching Frequency -> Tested up to 20kHz PWM

 ## Design Justification
-- Trace widths:

-- Component selection:

-- Thermal managment:
+- Trace widths: Main power rails utilize 2mm traces.
+Based on IPC-2221 standards, this means that the traces can handle the max current of 4A.
+    - Signal traces utilised 0.3mm traces, as they will not be carrying significant current (only control mosfet gates)

+- Component selection: I chose the IRLML6344 was chosen for its low gate threshold voltage (0.5-1.1v), allowing it be driven with a 3.3v micocontroller signal without needing a gate driver.

+- Thermal managment: Added a large ground pour on the bottom layer, which will act as a heatsink for the SOT-23 mosfets.